The Fine Art Print 2022

 ColdSnap Photography Studio near Two Harbors MN

-This is a classroom only workshop.
-Instruction will include: Photoshop technique, color management, color space, using ICC Print Profiles, paper/media selection, issues related to print resolution, image sharpening for print output, editorial post-processing manipulation, and print presentation.
+This is a classroom-only workshop.
+Instruction will include Photoshop technique, color management, color space, using ICC Print Profiles, paper/media selection, issues related to print resolution, image sharpening for print output, editorial post-processing manipulation, and print presentation.
 Participants will work on their own images, my belief is that if you are motivated to make your own work look better you will learn the techniques and processes that best serve your intentions and vision.
 You are encouraged to bring lots of image files from a variety of subjects and situations so you can practice a wide variety of post-processing techniques.

 Open Lab and directed instruction on evaluating test prints and making corrections.